November 9, 2024

 • outdoor traction that's appropriate for the terrain you hike

 At the same time, it's usually a good strategy to buy the lightest hiking footwear you can that provides the amount of support you need.
-(That's why my recommended backpacking boots don't include hardcore, heavy-duty backpacking boot that approach 4 pounds per pair; that's overkill for most hikers (with the exception of wildland firefighters, trail crews, and backpackers carrying heavy weight over gnarly terrain).
-Just remember the trade offs: you'll generally lose foot and ankle support— and durability— as you move down in weight.
+[That's why my recommended backpacking boots don't include hardcore, heavy-duty backpacking boot that approach 4 pounds per pair; that's overkill for most hikers (with the exception of wildland firefighters, trail crews, and backpackers carrying heavy weight over gnarly terrain).]
+Just remember the trade offs: you'll generally lose foot and ankle support—and durability— the lighter you go.

 how much support do you need?